Koh Samui, Thailand: Great Beaches, Spicy Food and Mummified Monks

 Michaelangelo couldn’t have done a better job as grandfather stood tall and proud and grandmother laid back.
 It was the first location I’d actually seen a fair number of tourists.
 The light wasn’t great though so I decided to return the next day.

 Big Buddha – And I mean Big!
-And a man climbing coconut trees like a monkey!

 I took my first and only taxi of the trip to get to the big Buddha officially known as Wat Phra Yai.
 Taxis in Koh Samui will not use meters so be prepared to bargain hard and pay a relatively high price – they’d get far more tourist business using meters!